Fourth degree sexual assault charges carry lifelong consequences. Hire a top defense attorney to help mitigate them.

 How do we defend fourth degree sexual assault charges?

-Fourth degree sexual assault charges carry with them specific issues we need to deal with while defending you.
+Fourth degree sexual assault charges carry with them specific issues we regularly need to deal with.

 First, did you make any kind of a statement to police?
 Frequently the first step law enforcement officers take, after arresting you, is to bring you into an interrogation room.
 There they’ll almost certainly start questioning you about the allegations lodged against you.
 Importantly, it’s usually our advice for you to not make any statements to law enforcement in this situation.
-While we’d like to believe cops are trying to find the truth, they’re likely just trying to build a case against you.
-Admitting to conduct or confessing to a crime makes that easier.
+While we’d like to believe cops are just trying to find the truth, instead they’re likely just trying to build a case against you.
+Admitting to conduct or confessing to a crime makes that task a whole lot easier.

 If you made a statement, we’ll determine whether it hurts you.
-If the statement hurts you, your case, or our ability to defend it, we’ll need to check into a few other issues.
+If the statement does hurt you, your case, or our ability to defend it, we’ll need to check into a few other issues.
 First, did police properly mirandize you?
 Second, even if they properly read you your rights, were you forced to waive them?
 And finally, did you provide a false confession?
 While this isn’t an exhaustive list of legal issues, it’s the start of what we’ll look at.
+Eliminating a confession from the evidence against you is obviously important.

-Finally, are there other issues for us to file?
+Finally, are there other issues for us to challenge in court?
 Was there a search conducted of your home, automobile, or office?
 Certainly looking at the search warrants and determining whether they’re valid is an important next step.

 Outside of motion practice, you always maintain your right to jury trial.
 If you’re not guilty, that’s always one of our final options to defend you.